-Our department consists of several teams which focus both on basic and clinical and translational research.
-The department has a large laboratory in the Research Biopark, which is located across the street from the University of Maryland School of Medicine and a walking distance from our clinical offices and the operating rooms.
-There are multiple clinical and basic science PIs in the lab; their teams focus largely on genetic hearing loss and tumor immunology with an eye towards translational applications.
-The various teams work within a shared open space and hold joint lab meetings and journal clubs to promote collaborative endeavors.
-Additionally, the Department has established strong alliances with basic science departments, such as Biochemistry and Immunology, to create a multi-disciplinary network that enhances translation research pursuits.
+Our department consists of several research teams with several multidisciplinary affiliations, which focus both on basic and clinical and translational research.
+Our basic research teams are primarily located in the beautiful, state-of the-art Health Sciences Research Facility III.
+Our department is recognized nationally as one of the top-tier, well-funded Otolaryngology research departments.
+Among our areas of research expertise are genetic hearing loss, epigenetic alterations associated with malignancy, and tumor immunology.
+Our labs work in close proximity and hold joint lab meetings and journal clubs to promote collaborative endeavors.
+Additionally, the Department has established strong alliances with basic science departments, such as Biochemistry, Microbiology, Institute of Genome Sciences, and Program for Personalized and Genomic Medicine, to create a multi-disciplinary network that enhances translational research pursuits.

 The team of Dr. Ahmed is focused on understanding how the retinal and inner ear sensory epithelia develop and function.
 Dr. Ahmed’s research interests consist of: (1) Inherited human disorders of retina and inner ear, like Usher syndrome (USH); and (2) Oculocutaneous Albinism (OCA).
 The studies under investigation are designed to answer the following broad questions: What are the precise mechanisms of various forms of hearing and vision dysfunction?
 What are the genetic factors that determine light sensitivity?
 How do the pathogenic mutations in disease-causing genes affect the ear, eye and skin structure and function?
 And which molecules or genetic factors can exacerbate and/or mitigate the effects of disease-causing genes?
 For these studies, families segregating inherited USH and OCA are being collected.
 Mutant mouse and zebrafish models have been developed and we evaluate them to understand the function of new proteins.
 Functional analysis of the newly identified genes associated with deaf-blindness and OCA promises new insights into the molecular mechanisms of vision and auditory development and functions and will facilitate the rational design of potential therapies.